Creeking: Clique creation

 When whitewater kayaking reaches the difficult levels of creek boating an interesting social phenomena can occur.
 Creek boaters will often only choose to kayak with the same group of proven paddlers and will only accept paddling with new paddlers who have proven credentials referenced by at least one of the core group members.
 This is primarily due to the level of safety required on a demanding river and the non-verbal communication demands.
 A paddler who is not prepared to handle the whitewater is both a danger to themselves and the group.
 It has been observed that this overall attitude is strikingly polar to the very social play boating and slalom scenes, but as with any social dynamic this is not universal.
 Part of this selectivity is that these individuals regularly place themselves in high risk situations for the benefit of their crew to help ensure a crew members safety.

 First descents

 Many of the world's creeks have yet to be explored in canoes or kayaks.
 The act of paddling a previously un-run stretch of whitewater is known as a first descent.
-Searching for hidden whitewater gems is an exciting and difficult endeavor many expedition boaters undertake.
 Un-run creeks with high quality whitewater are difficult to find in countries with heavy exposure to canoeing and kayaking.
 Expedition boaters seeking first descents will often travel to countries where whitewater boating is not widespread and many rivers and creeks remain un-paddled.